jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 We first will determine what we need to login and authenticate with the Prisma Cloud APIs.
 For the purposes of this lab tutorial, we will primarily focus on interacting with the CSPM API.
 The learning however can applied to both Prisma Cloud APIs (or any other API that uses authentication for that matter).

-Since we will focus on the CSPM API, let's refer directly to the [Prisma Cloud Login API Overview Page](https://prisma.pan.dev/api/cloud/cspm/login) as we go through section.
+Since we will focus on the CSPM API, let's refer directly to the [Prisma Cloud Login API Overview Page](https://prisma.pan.dev/api/cloud/cspm/login) as we go through this section.

 You will see that we need two items:
 1. An active Access Key with a Secret Key (as mentioned in the prerequistes).